danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-11-schedule-github-pages-rebuild-with-github-actions.md

 ---
 ```

-The `date` field format is UTC, and instead of specifying the time of writing, I use the field to specify the page's intended publish date.
-Since Jekyll ignores future content, a page will not show up until this date has passed.
+The `date` field format is UTC.
+I use it to specify the page's intended publish date.
+Since Jekyll ignores future content, future pages will not show up until this date has passed.

 ## The problem

-The Jekyll setup and the scheduled blogging works great, but one thing that quickly started bugging me, is that GitHub only rebuilds my website when I push.
-This means that I have to do a `git push` *after* the publish date of previously pushed future blog posts, for the posts to show up on the website.
+The scheduled blogging works great, but one problem is that GitHub only rebuilds my website when I push.
+This means that I have to do a new `git push` for a future post to be published.

-This meant that even though I could work on my future content beforehand, and create a bunch of posts that should be published in the future, I still had to perform a manual push for the content to show up.
-Since I aimed to publish new posts at the same time, this meant that I had to keep a manual schedule every Monday, Wednesday and Friday.
+So even though Jekyll lets me create a bunch of future posts in advance, I still had to perform a manual push for any new content to show up on the website.

 Obviously, this wouldn't work in the long run.
-A better way would be to schedule my website to rebuild on an automated schedule and publish any new content it may have at that point.
-I therefore started looking for a way to trigger a GitHub Pages rebuild.
-Turns out, GitHub Actions is the perfect tool for the job.
+I'd rather schedule my website to rebuild every now ant then, and started looking for a way to trigger a GitHub Pages rebuild.

-## The solution
+Turns out that [GitHub Actions]({{page.github-actions}}) is the perfect tool for the job.

+## Setting up GitHub Actions

-By setting up a scheduled GitHub Actions workflow, you can trigger a GitHub Pages rebuild script using Curl and a cron job.
+By setting up a scheduled GitHub Actions workflow with Curl and a cron job, you can trigger GitHub Pages to rebuild any time you like.

-What you first have to do, is to create a `.github` folder in the root.
-After that, add a `frameworks` folder to that folder and a `.yml` file you can name after your workflow.
+To make this work, first create a `.github` folder in the root, then add a `frameworks` folder to that folder and a `.yml` file that you name after your workflow.

 In my case, I added a `republish.yml` file like this: